Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Theory and discussions

 \section{Theory and discussions}

-In this section, we will first provide theoretical proofs of Proposition~\ref{proposition:2}, Lemma~\ref{lemma:pre-ea}, Lemma~\ref{lemma:EA}, Lemma~\ref{lemma:LA}, Theorem~\ref{thm:guarantee-covariate}, and Theorem~\ref{thm:guarantee-universal}.
+In this section, we will first provide theoretical proofs of the relaxed independence property, Proposition~\ref{proposition:2}, Lemma~\ref{lemma:pre-ea}, Lemma~\ref{lemma:EA}, Lemma~\ref{lemma:LA}, Theorem~\ref{thm:guarantee-covariate}, and Theorem~\ref{thm:guarantee-universal}.
 Then, we provide specific challenge-solving, assumption comparisons for previous graph OOD methods.
-Subsequently, we will discuss the second subgraph discovery challenge.
-Finally, we will provide the current challenges and limitations under the subgraph modeling data generation assumptions and discuss possible solutions and future directions.
+Subsequently, we will discuss the subgraph discovery challenges and the subgraph selector invariance.
+Finally, we will provide the current challenges, limitations, possible solutions, and future directions under the subgraph modeling data generation assumptions.